-4.1 Evaluation of the Haplotyping Algorithm
+Evaluation of the Haplotyping Algorithm Experiment A (Simulation Study)

-Experiment A (Simulation Study).
-We tested our haplotyping algorithm on a complex pedigree of moderate size (Figure 2 in (Lin, 1996)).
+We tested our haplotyping algorithm on a complex pedigree of moderate size (fig. 5).
+This pedigree was adapted from figure 2 in Lin [1996].
 So far, only an approximate haplotype analysis was possible for this pedigree.
-We simulated a random haplotype configuration for this pedigree using the simulation guidelines described by Lin and Speed (1997), and obtained a maximum likelihood haplotype configuration in several minutes using SUPERLINK.
+We simulated a random haplotype configuration for this pedigree using the simulation guidelines described by Lin and Speed [1997], and obtained a maximum likelihood haplotype configuration in several minutes using SUPERLINK.
 This pedigree consists of 27 individuals and is highly inbred.
 All individuals, except for those in the first two generations, were typed at 10 polymorphic markers, each with 5 alleles of equal frequencies.
 The recombination fraction between each pair of consecutive markers was set to 0.05.
-The progress made in resolving this pedigree can be appreciated by citing Lin and Speed (1997):

-This is a very complex though moderate sized pedigree, with 10 polymorphic markers, and it does not seem to us to be possible to carry out a haplotype analysis for it with existing non-simulation-based statistical methods.
+The progress made in resolving this pedigree can be appreciated by citing Lin and Speed [1997]: 'This is a very complex though moderate sized pedigree, with 10 polymorphic markers, and it does not seem to us to be possible to carry out a haplotype analysis for it with existing non-simulation-based statistical methods.'